testing-library/testing-library-docs/docs/react-testing-library/setup.md

 [`cleanup`](./api#cleanup) is called after each test and import additional assertions.

-To do this with Jest 24, you can add the [`setupFilesAfterEnv`](https://jestjs.io/docs/en/configuration.html#setupfilesafterenv-array) option to your Jest config.
+To do this with Jest 24 and up, you can add the [`setupFilesAfterEnv`](https://jestjs.io/docs/en/configuration.html#setupfilesafterenv-array) option to your Jest config.